-In my practice I met several “subject’s fake accounts” where competitors or detractors of the subject publish compromising materials.
+In my practice I met several subject’s fake accounts registered by competitors or detractors of the subject for publishing of compromising materials.

-How can we use social networks’ pages as a valid data if we are not even sure that this page actually belongs to the subject of the investigation? – There’s no other way except validating this data through other informational sources or during investigation.
+How can we use social networks’ pages as a valid data if we are not even sure that this page actually belongs to the subject of the investigation?
+There’s no other way except validating this data useing primary sources.

 Social networks can give us only preliminary information, nothing else.